An Aga-saga for men (and for women wishing to know what men are really thinking) … The memoir of a man who simply wants to be loved.

 From the Department of Dark Admissions:

-– Actor Tim Bartholomew (pen-name Timothy Edward) is, or was nearly six decades ago, an adopted baby.
+– Actor Tim Bartholomew (pen-name Timothy Edward) is, or was over six decades ago, an adopted baby.
 Thirty-five years later, he tracked down his birth mother and tricked her into meeting him incognito.

 – As is usual for an actor, Tim has experienced his fair share of P.E.S.
 (Punctured Ego Syndrome) and disappointment.

 – As either pupil or teacher, Tim has attended at least eight educational establishments, all but one run by headmasters, many of whom would not look out of place at the tea-table of the Mad Hatter.

 – Like most of us, Tim has lived a life not entirely devoid of joyful highlights, crises, cowardice, bad behaviour and misery.

 So, rather than allowing so many juicy, comic and humiliating adventures to fester unshared in the back of his mind, Tim took professional advice from a therapist (in a beer tent at a village fête) and penned Lessons in Humiliation, a work of self-help (100%), part fiction (7%), part misremembered truths (93%) and wholly improbable.

 Not unlike Henry Robson, the hapless hero-narrator of the novel, Tim is a victim of his own rampant cynicism.
 In 1977, he crossed swords with his former Headmaster at a Bryanston School reunion: ‘Why are you so bloody cynical, Tim?’ queried the ecclesiastical gentleman.
 ‘Headmaster,’ interjected Tim’s pre-school teacher, Anne Brackenbury, who had overheard the exchange, ‘Tim has been a cynic since the age of five.’